-The UK Home Office can refuse your UK visit visa application if you have not provided sufficient evidence to satisfy them that they meet the requirements of the visitor rules.
+The UK Home Office can refuse your UK visitor visa application if you have not provided sufficient evidence to satisfy them that they meet the requirements of the visitor rules.
 The reasons for refusal must be factual, clear, and relevant to the application.
 For example, if an applicant in the past accessed public funds in the UK or has a poor immigration history, this factual evidence should be used in the refusal.
 If you have been refused a UK visit visa, its not the end of the process but please avoid providing wrongful information, as this leads to a 10 years ban.

 Most UK visit visa 10 years ban cannot be overturned, unless, there was a genuine mistakes but you need to take legal advice.

 At ICS Legal, we have been applying for UK visas for more than 14 years, we understand what is required and how to avoid refusals.
 We apply common sense when we apply for your UK visa.
 Its not all about case laws and trying to meet the requirements, its making sure we explain our intention and that we have the means to support us when we are here in the UK under the UK visit visa.

 We have and continue to work with Client’s, all over the world, when they embark on applying for a UK visit visa.
 At times, we understand the Home Office do get decisions wrong, but we can help on this.
 However, please note when applying for a UK visit visa, make sure the application is done with thoughts.
 Its not about a loop hole, its all about applying the right way with the correct details when applying for a UK visit visa.